max-su/lol-chime/README.md

 ```
 cd ~ && wget https://raw.githubusercontent.com/max-su/lol-chime/master/.chimerc
 ```
-*   Type in mplayer to make sure the command exists!
-I don't have a Mac so I'm not sure if you would have to do any shenanigans for pathing there :*( sorry.
 *   Sign in on your league of legends account on [the Riot Games developer portal](https://developer.riotgames.com/sign-in) and grab an API key if you haven't already!

 What Do We Fill In?
 (Config for OSX/Windows/Linux)